dkirkby/E4S/motor.md

 ```
 Compare your motor's actual motion with the descriptions printed by the code to the Serial window.
 How well do they match?

 If your motor is not moving during the *Slow CW* or *Slow CCW* phases, or moves at noticably different speeds (in opposite directions), then its pulse detection circuitry is not well calibrated.
 In this case, one option is to measure the true center pulse width between CW and CCW rotation and use that in your code.
 Alternatively, there is a small potentiometer on the internal circuit board, right below the output shaft, that you can turn to adjust the pulse-width calibration.
-You will need a small slotted screwdriver for this.
+You will need a small slotted screwdriver for this, more often used to adjust eye glasses.
 Modify the program for a constant 1.5ms pulse width, then adjust the potentiometer to find the center between CW and CCW rotation.
 You will probably only need to adjust by a small fraction of a turn.

 ![continous servo motor calibration](img/servo-calib.jpg)